GenericMappingTools/gmt/trunk/doc/rst/source/GMT_API.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 We refer to Table [tbl:matrix].
 The ``type`` parameter specifies the
-data type used for the array in the user’s program.
+data type used for the array in the user's program.
 All types other than
 GMT_FLOAT will be converted internally in *GMT* to ``float``, thus
 possibly increasing memory requirements.
 If the type is GMT_FLOAT then
 *GMT* may be able to use the matrix directly by reference.
 The